Szpadel/jpegli-rs/jpegli/README.md

-# Rust wrapper for MozJPEG library
+# Rust wrapper for Jpegli library based on mozjpeg-rust

-This library adds a safe(r) interface on top of libjpeg-turbo and MozJPEG for reading and writing well-compressed JPEG images.
+This library adds a safe(r) interface on top of jpegli for reading and writing well-compressed JPEG images.

 The interface is still being developed, so it has rough edges and may change.